- Is my advisor assigned to me or do I have to request one?

 Find a copy of the General Education Work Sheet in PDF format here.

-Do some general education courses also count toward my major?
+8 ) Do some general education courses also count toward my major?
 Because some degree programs require certain courses that are also within the general education curriculum, those specific courses may often meet requirements for both.
 Consult your advisor and the Undergraduate Catalog to make sure.
-For more information see the General Education Program at
+For more information check the General Education Program.

-Do all majors require a minor?
+10 ) Do all majors require a minor?
 Non-comprehensive majors require a minor.
 Comprehensive majors do not require a minor because more courses within the major are required.
-Consult the Undergraduate Catalog for a list of major options or see
+Consult the Undergraduate Catalog for a list of major options or check the Undergraduate Catalog online.

-What does being admitted to a degree program mean?
-Being admitted to your degree program means that you have completed your basic required courses (GEP 101/UHC 110, CIS/CSC 101 or CSC 111, COM 115, ENG 110, MTH 135 or higher, and KIN 100), met any specific departmental admission criteria for your major (which can be found in the catalog), and have obtained the necessary releases.
+13 ) What does being admitted to a degree program mean?
+Being admitted to your degree program means that you have completed your basic required courses (GEP 101/UHC 110, COM 115, ENG 110, MTH 135 or higher), met any specific departmental admission criteria for your major (which can be found in the catalog), and have obtained the necessary releases.
 This step takes action on your part-it won't happen automatically.
 Discuss this with your advisor to decide when it is appropriate for you to start this process.
 If you are not admitted into a degree program by the time you complete 75 credit hours your record will be encumbered, and you may not be allowed to register.

 Satisfactory completion of the requirements listed in the program assures your eligibility for graduation.
 Any exceptions to the stated degree program requirements must be approved in writing by the academic department head and received in the Degree Check Office.
-For more information see Degree Program, Admission to at this link:
+For more information see Degree Program.

-Where can I find out how courses from my previous college will transfer to Missouri State University?
+14 ) Where can I find out how courses from my previous college will transfer to Missouri State University?
 When the University receives your official transcript, a transcript analyst in the Admissions Office will evaluate it.
 This process may take several weeks.
-If your transfer work has been evaluated, you may view the results at
+If your transfer work has been evaluated, you may view the results at My Missouri State.

-The following link will answer many of your questions regarding transfer credits:
+Checking the Transfer Center may answer many of your questions regarding transfer credits.

-If I want to take summer classes back home at the community college, how can I make sure they will transfer back to Missouri State University?
-Missouri State University maintains a transfer course equivalency web site:
+15 ) If I want to take summer classes back home at the community college, how can I make sure they will transfer back to Missouri State University?
+Missouri State University maintains a transfer course equivalency web site.

 Course equivalencies for most Missouri and many out-of-state institutions are included.
 If the institution you wish to attend is not listed, phone 417-836-5517 or toll-free 1-800-492-7900.

-If I took a course that transferred in as an elective, but I believe it should meet a general education requirement (i.g.
+16 ) If I took a course that transferred in as an elective, but I believe it should meet a general education requirement (i.g.
 English, public speaking, etc.) what should I do?
-If you believe a course you took elsewhere should meet one of the general education requirements at Missouri State University, there are two things you must do.
-First, obtain a description and /or a course syllabus for the class in question.
-Second, schedule an appointment with Peggy Jones, Executive Assistant, Office of the Provost, 417-836-5531.
-The course will then be evaluated to determine if it meets the criteria for acceptance as a general education requirement.
+If you believe a course you took elsewhere should meet one of the general education requirements at Missouri State University, speak with your advisor.
+Also, consult the online transfer equivalency guide to see if the course in question has already been evaluated for what you are wanting.

-If I took a class that transferred in as an elective, but I believe it should meet a requirement within my major, what should I do?
+17 ) If I took a class that transferred in as an elective, but I believe it should meet a requirement within my major, what should I do?
 If you took a course elsewhere that appears similar to a course required for your major, but transferred in as an elective, you have the opportunity to appeal that decision.
 First, obtain a course syllabus and/or a course description of the class you took.
-Second, make an appointment with the head of your academic department.
-That person will determine if the course will be substituted for another in the curriculum.
+Then, access the online transfer credit reevaluation system through My Missouri State.
+Follow the directions on the screen to complete the process.